Code-O/container/README.md

-# container
+# microservice container

+CORS enables connection with this server to main app and runs a docker container each time a request is made to this server.

-A microservice that calculates time effeciency of code solution when solution is routed to this server.
+A microservice that calculates time effeciency of a code solution when the solution is routed to this server.
-CORS enables connection with this server to main app.
-Docker container runs per test.